paris-swc/advanced-numpy-lesson/02-indexing.md

 > ## Rectification {.challenge}
 >
-> Rectify an array with random numbers from normal distribution (generated with `np.random.randn`) using boolean indexing.
+> Rectify an array (replace negative elements with zeros) of random numbers from normal distribution (generated with `np.random.randn`) using boolean indexing.

 ### Fancy indexing